DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/08-conclusion.md

 communities correspond to the availability of mobile broadband and other government programs.
 Public-private partnerships in some regions have extended mobile coverage to larger remote communities.
-In addition, various publicly-funded initiatives have provided a level of internet access, including computer rooms and training provided through the Northern Territory Libraries network and remote media organizations.
+In addition, various publicly funded initiatives have provided a level of internet access, including computer rooms and training provided through the Northern Territory Libraries network and remote media organizations.
-Such programs have been designed to assist Aboriginal people to discover and learn about communication technology within community settings.
+Such programs have been designed to assist Aboriginal people to discover and learn about communications technology within community settings.
-Community payphones, provided through the former Indigenous Communications Program, are delivering internet to over 300 small communities (with populations under 50 people).
+Community payphones, provided through the former Indigenous Communications Program, are delivering internet to over 300 small communities (with populations under fifty people).
 The expectation underpinning such programs is that once people are given basic levels of internet skills and experience, they will eventually acquire internet services of their own accord.
 An unstated assumption is that those